Influence of a mass transfer stability criterion on double white dwarf populations: Methods and input parameters

-where $a_0=10\;\rm{R}_{\odot}$, $a_1=5.75\times 10^6\;\rm{R}_{\odot}=0.13\;\rm pc$. {This distribution implies that approximately 50 percent of systems are binary systems with orbital periods less than 100 yrs, i.e., the initial binary fraction is assumed to be 50 percent (see also \citealt{han1995}).}

-\item The star formation rate is adopted to be $5\;M_\odot\rm yr^{-1}$ within 14 Gyr.
-It gives the total mass of the Galaxy of $7\times 10^{10}M_\odot$ , which is consistent with the observation estimation \citep{binney2008}. \end{enumerate}
+where $a_0=10\;\rm{R}_{\odot}$, $a_1=5.75\times 10^6\;\rm{R}_{\odot}=0.13\;\rm pc$. {This distribution implies that approximately 50 percent of systems are binary systems with orbital periods less than 100 yrs, namely, the initial binary fraction is assumed to be 50 percent (see also \citealt{han1995}).} Fourth, the star formation rate is adopted to be $5\;M_\odot\rm yr^{-1}$ within 14 Gyr.
+It gives the total mass of the Galaxy of $7\times 10^{10}M_\odot$ , which is consistent with the observation estimation \citep{binney2008}.

-\section{Binary Population Synthesis Results}
+\section{Binary population synthesis results}